Asashou/notes/04_numpy/04_numpy.md

     - `a.shape`, `a.ndim`, `a.dtype`, `a.nbytes`

 - exercise: create a 1D array of length 1 million that's suitable for storing integer values ranging from 0 to 1000, while using as little memory as possible
+    - how many bytes of memory do you predict it will use? how many does it actually use?
     - is it safe to add/subtract two such arrays to/from each other?
     - unless you absolutely need the extra double max value, it's safer to use signed integers, in case of subtraction